3/10/2012 7:03:00 PM / Men's Track & Field

-Men’s Track Collects 13 All-American Honors; Third at NCAA Division II National Championship
+Men's Track and Field finished third at the NCAA Division II National Championship.

 NCAA Championships Meet Results